NOTE: This project has been temporarily put on hold.

 Who Are We Partnering With?

-In July 2021, Alejandro and Kathryn Ortiz and their 4 children will return to Cubulco and will lead the efforts of ImpactHope.
-Alejandro, originally from this community, has previously worked in church planting, Bible translation, community development as well as literacy and a weekly Christian radio program in the local Achi language.
+In July 2021, Alejandro and Kathryn Ortiz and their four children returned to Cubulco to lead the efforts of ImpactHope.
+Alejandro, originally from this community, has previously worked in church planting, Bible translation, community development, literacy, and a weekly Christian radio program in the local Achi language.

 What Is The Initiative?

-The Ortiz family believes that God is leading them back to serve the Achi people of Cubulco.
-They are eager to return to this beautiful but needy area, which is part of “the dry corridor”—a geographical area of Central America that has seen many people attempt to migrate North to survive.
-Alejandro and Kathryn are convinced that with appropriate projects that offer food security and employment opportunities the community can thrive holistically under God’s blessing.
+The Ortiz family believes that God has led them back to serve the Achi people of Cubulco.
+They are grateful to return to this beautiful but needy area, part of ‘the dry corridor’—a geographical location of Central America that has seen many people attempt to migrate North to survive.
+Alejandro and Kathryn are convinced that the community can thrive holistically under God’s blessing with appropriate projects that offer food security and employment opportunities.
 Eventually, Kathryn will be working in maternity health with local midwives and women empowerment through community projects.

-Together with the local leaders, plans are developing which include education sponsorship, agricultural initiatives, resolving water supply/purification issues, and more!
+Together with the local leaders, plans are developing, including education sponsorship, agricultural initiatives, resolving water supply/purification issues, and more!